Administration of a deceased person’s estate – proving the validity of a will

 A grant of probate is the document issued by the Court of Probate after the examination process.
 A type of grant of representation, it is an order of the Court certifying that the executor (or personal representative) named in the document is lawfully authorised to administer the estate of the deceased person.

-The Court has power to make a variety of orders in grants of representation including probate.
-With a grant of probate the executor can then proceed to finalise the deceased estate,collect the property, pay debts, then distribute according to the terms of the will.
+The Court has power to make a variety of orders in grants of representation including a grant of probate.
+With a grant the executor can then proceed to finalise the deceased estate,collect the property, pay debts, then distribute according to the terms of the will.